Feeling a little overwhelmed by the amount of work? Or the idea of taking exams again?

 That’s why she developed Qpractice.
 She would like to help you learn faster and pass your exams.
 She loves sharing tips like how to choose the answer that’s most likely correct before your confidence evaporates.

 Qpractice includes study plans for the Interior Design Fundamentals (IDFX), the Interior Design Professional (IDPX), and the Practicum.

-You can ask questions about the study material and gain feedback on your drawing practice in live online meetings.
+You can ask questions about the study material and gain feedback in live online meetings.
 You study on your own time, with full support from our private study group.